anderson-aristotle/git-github/README.md

 depending on your permission you can push code up to it and pull code down from it.

+The command for adding a new remote is `git remote add <remote-name> <remote-URL>`.
+You may choose any name for the remote-name but it should be sensible.
+The remote URL can be copied by clicking the green `Clone or Download` button that is on every GitHub repo, then selecting `SSH` and copying it.

 Watch as I add a remote from one of your repositories then update my local with the changes.
 You will be asked to do this next.